Mixelate/mix.js/README.md

 Apliko is a Discord.js framework aimed at `making the work of professionals easier and faster`.
 It uses a collection of applications to accomplish common tasks in Discord bots.
 These include slash commands, channel controllers, questionnaires, and panels.

+## Apliko V2
+- Rewrote `AplikoBot`; Now called `Client`, it allows you to give a client access to specific guilds.
+It provides functions to fetch guilds and members based on the guilds the client has access to. (`Client:findGuild`, `Client:findMember`, `Client:fetchGuilds` This makes implementation of custom clients for large bots much easier.
+This feature can be completely disabled by never calling `Client:allowGuilds` or `Client:ignoreGuilds`.
+All events are now passed through `Client` to check for guild access before emitting the event.
+You can now listen to these events via `Client:on` with the arguments `'interactionCreate', 'wsInteractionCreate', 'messageCreate'`

+- Added `ClientManager` to manage client instances.
+Again, if you don't wish to use multiple clients this can be completely ignored and you can create a `Client` as usual.

+- Rewrote the collector to force usage of full collection.
+All results now include the interaction instance so you can control how to handle it.
+Also created separate definitions of collection keys and results in the structs directory.

+- Removed questionnaires

 ## Documentation

 [GitBook Docs](https://anthony-a.gitbook.io/apliko/)